custom hatsNoor

 To place a bid on the “Noor” auction hat or to learn more about Old Friends at Dream Chase Farm, please visit the Old Friends website to access the eBay link or call them at 502-863-1775.

-To view the couture Derby hats that were up for bid during the first two years of our exclusive Derby hat auction from November, 2009 through April, 2010, please click on the following - Old Friends Hat Auction Portfolio
+To view the couture Derby hats from previous hat auctions, please click on the following - Old Friends Hat Auction Portfolio

 MAGGIE MAE DESIGNS®